What value-driven leadership actions will allow you to approach public health improvement through the lens of health equity?

-- Format: Recorded Webinar
+- Format: Self-paced

 - Price: Free

-- Length: 1.5 hours
+- Length: 1 hour

-Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1 total Category I continuing education contact hours.
-Maximum advanced-level continuing education contact hours are 1.
-Provider ID: 1131137 Event ID: SS1131137_AHP3.
+Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1 total Category I continuing education contact hour.
+Maximum advanced-level continuing education contact hour is 1.
+Provider ID: 1131137 Event ID:SS1131137_AEGAPHL.

 If you are not seeking a CHES/MCHES contact hours, if you complete the post-test and evaluation, you will receive a Certificate of Completion.
 The Certificate will include the length of the course.

-- Competencies: Analytical/Assessment Skills
+- Competencies: Leadership and Systems Thinking Skills

 - Learning Level: Awareness